 See this fear in a new way, and try working with these positive affirmations:

-Through this experience, for the very first time, I’m able to see my worth.
+Through this experience, I can see my worth for the first time in my entire life.
 I’m becoming clear on how and why I settled, and I now see what I deserve in a partner.
-I know that I will attract my highest good in a partner at the right time and in the right way.
+I know that I will attract my highest good at the right time and in the right way.

 This time alone has helped me overcome my beliefs about myself and what I deserve.
 This time has been an incredible blessing.